scgbckbone/python-secp256k1/README.md

 CFFI is heavier, needs compiler for API mode (parses C headers) while ctypes does not need dependencies at all.

 #### Rationale and goal
-This library aims to provide a standard way to wrap `libsecp256k1` using python3.
+This library aims to provide a standard way to wrap `libsecp256k1` using `ctypes`.

 #### Contexts
 This library creates default contexts (sign/verify) at the initialization phase, randomizes them